indigo423/blog.no42.org/content/page/about.md

 * I work full time for [The OpenNMS Group](https://www.opennms.com) in product management for network diagnostics and performance management
 * Contact manager for our german development team and first point of contact for OpenNMS customers and partners in Europe
 * Subject matter expert in building network monitoring solutions
-* Think a lot about how to make the world a better place with open source in the network and system monitoring domain
+* Think a lot about how to make the world a better place with open-source in the network and system monitoring domain
 * I've managed to work as a digital nomad since 2010 with people in different culture and different time zones

 ### Research and Eduction